Individual results may vary

 There is a reason why non-surgical means do not treat cellulite.
 The problem does not lie on the surface of the skin.
 Cellulite is a condition where there is dimpling in the skin due to fibrous bands that attach to the dermis on the underside of the skin above and to the deep tissue and muscle below.
 These fibrous bands pull on the underside of the skin causing the dimpling.
 In the past, a vacuum (Endermologie) was applied to the surface of the skin to stretch these bands and pull up the skin.
 This did not work very well.
 As the problem is not the fat itself, losing weight won’t work as well.
 Neither will traditional liposuction, which is designed to remove fat.
 Remember, the fat itself isn’t the problem, so removing fat won’t correct the problem.

-Surgical approaches are aimed at cutting these bands from within the skin to release the skin to reduce the dimpling.
+Surgical approaches aim at cutting these bands from within the skin to release the skin to reduce the dimpling.
 Both Cellulaze and VASER are designed to do this.
 Cellulaze is made by Cynosure, the laser company that created Smart Lipo.
 VASER Smooth is made by Sound Surgical.

 First, a little background on liposuction just to make sure everyone understands what it is and how it works.
 I will also explain the difference between VASER Smooth and liposuction.
 Liposuction was originally created in the early 1980′s.
 It consisted of passing a long thin tube called a cannula into the skin.
 Suction was applied to the tube and fat was sucked out.
 The removed fat was also accompanied by a lot of blood.
 There was pain, swelling, and contour deformities.